takekazuomi/EnvConfigurationBuilderSample/README.md

-# environment variable with name containing a colon
+# Override configration by Environment variables

+This is a sample code that overrides the setting with environment variable using Microsoft.Extensions.Configuration.
+For nested settings, environment variable names (Key) are joined by a colon.
+A colon can not be set as an environment variable name in bash, but it can be used with Dockerfile.
+In Microsoft.Extensions.Configuration.EnvironmentVariables, you can also use double underscore (__) instead of a colon (:).

 ## override configration by environment variable